AllenZhu2013/sails-docs-zh-cn/concepts/ORM/Validations.md

   attributes: {

     firstName: {
-      // Note that a base type (in this case "string") still has to be defined, even though validation rules are in use.
+      // Note that a base type (in this case "json") still has to be defined, even though validation rules are in use.
       type: 'string',
       required: true,
       minLength: 5,